OrangeHao/reader-engine/README.md

 # reader-engine
-A module use for reader\n
+A module use for reader

 Cut from this:
 https://github.com/geometer/FBReaderJ